citizenfx/fivem-docs/content/scripting-manual/runtimes/csharp.md

 ---
-title: Creating a c# resource
+title: Scripting in C#
 draft: true
 ---

 *(WIP)*

 # Setting up our environment
 Before we can create our first C# resource, we need to install [Visual Studio 2017](https://visualstudio.microsoft.com/vs/) (the community/free version will work just fine).